Gan Garoo (Gan Guru) is a thematic zoo in Beit Shean valley. And it is the perfect attraction for families. But it has one downside.

 Like all marsupials, kangaroos are born extremely early, the equivalent of the seventh week of pregnancy for humans.
 They travel from the birth canal as little more than an embryo by blindly propelling through the mother’s fur to the safety of the pouch, where they will spend several months developing before finally leaving to explore the world.

 How fast are Kangaroos?

-The Red Kangaroo is the largest living marsupial and can grow to two metres (!).
+The Red Kangaroo is the largest living marsupial and can grow to two meters (!).
 It weighs up to 90 kg (200 pounds).
 Top speed: over 60 km/h (close to 40 mph).
-A Red Kangaroo can leap eight metres far (25 feet) and three metres (10 feet) high!
+A Red Kangaroo can leap eight meters far (25 feet) and three meters (10 feet) high!

 - Kangaroos are the only large animals that move by hopping.

 - All macropods have powerful hind legs and large feet.
 (Only the tree kangaroos have strong front legs and smaller back legs compared to other kangaroos.)